Dawson's Creek: International

 The show was broadcast in over 50 countries.
 It was especially popular in Australia, where it rated #1 in its time slot on Network Ten for several episodes and highly at other times from seasons one to four.
 Reruns of the show are often seen in Australia on 9Go!

-In the United Kingdom, Dawson's Creek initially on Channel 4 but later moved to Channel 5 for its last two seasons.
+In the United Kingdom, Dawson's Creek initially aired on Channel 4 and S4C but later moved to Channel 5 for its final season.
 In 2007, Channel 5's sister channel 5Star began airing reruns on weekdays.
 From April 2011, it aired on Sony Channel on the Sky digital platform.
 In November 2017, the full series returned to Channel 4's streaming service All 4.
 In May 2023, ITV2 started airing every Dawson's Creek episode on every weekday afternoons.

 In Finland, the show aired on Yle.

 In Italy, Dawson's Creek initially aired on the pay TV channel TELE+ Bianco, but later moved to the free-to-air TV channel Italia 1 for its last four seasons.

 The show aired in New Zealand on TVNZ 2.

 In Norway the show aired on TV3, and ran from 1999 to 2004.